Codextream/CGPA_ESTIMATOR/README.md

 ## Updates:

 Here is a list of present open issues:
-1. Make a similar web page for NCGPA and ACGPA calculation
+1. Make a similar web page for ACGPA calculation
 2. Design a favicon for the website
 3. Add a CSS Style sheet
 4. Separate the js stylesheet from index.html